Judy Woodruff: Other activities and accolades

 Woodruff wrote the book This Is Judy Woodruff at the White House, in which she described her experiences as a journalist.
 It was published by Addison-Wesley in 1982.
 Over her career, she has advocated women's organizations, and was part of a group of journalists that founded the International Women's Media Foundation, an organization that internationally supports women in the media, in 1990.
 She has served on its board of directors, and is part of its advisory council.

 Woodruff and her husband, Al Hunt, have actively supported families of children with spina bifida (a condition shared by their eldest son, Jeffrey) with counseling and other necessary services.
 The couple helped organize the Spina Bifida Association of America's annual roast, during which politicians roast journalists to raise funds for the association.
 The event, broadcast by C-SPAN, was held between 1989 and 2008.

 Woodruff has also served on the boards of trustees of a number of other organizations, including the Newseum, the Freedom Forum, the National Museum of American History, Global Rights, the Carnegie Corporation of New York, America's Promise, the Urban Institute, The Duke Endowment, and the John S. Knight Journalism Fellowships at Stanford.

-Woodruff is a member of the Council on Foreign Relations, the American Academy of Arts and Sciences and a former member of the Knight Commission.
+Woodruff is a member of the Council on Foreign Relations and the American Academy of Arts and Sciences and a former member of the Knight Commission.

+In August 2023, Woodruff was awarded the Kettering Foundation Katherine W. Fanning Fellowship in Journalism and Democracy.